achillessaxby/PUI2016_aes807/HW1_aes807/README.md

 The LAB and Assignment(1) - completed on my local machine - on repo - github/achillessaxby/gittest_achilles.

-The Assignment(2) and Assignment(3) - started, completed on Jupyter through compute.
+Assignment(2) - started, completed on Jupyter through compute.
+Assignment(3) - started working on it - unable to complete throughly - will update README.md file if completed.

 ![Screenshot 1 Assignment 2: In compute - successful commands >> pwd-alias-pwd](Compute - (pwd_alias_pwd) - screenshot.png)
 ![Screenshot 2 Assignment 2: Code created for the alias command](Compute (alias) - (.bashrc) - Code.png)